The ultimate goal for most of us is finding freelance travel photography jobs

 Sounds great right?

-Most people would love that to be their reality but for whatever reason they think it’s not possible, or that it’s too late for them.
+Most people would love that to be their reality but, for whatever reason, they think it’s not possible or that it’s too late for them.

-The most common excuse I hear is the “I just need to save X amount of money first” or “I’ll think about it more seriously next month” excuse.
+The most common reason I hear is the “I just need to save X amount of money first” or “I’ll think about it more seriously next month” excuse.
 Take it from someone who is doing it, there is never a perfect time to set off and start making that dream a reality.

-There will always be some kind of excuse not to do it, but if you really want it bad enough then you just have to take that first step.
+There will always be some kind of excuse not to do it but if you really want it bad enough, then you just have to take that first step.
 You’ll quickly realise that whatever you thought was stopping you before, actually wasn’t.

-Things aren’t always easy, we could all always use a bit more money but this isn’t about getting rich.
+Things aren’t always easy, we could all always use a little more money but this isn’t about getting rich.
 It’s about following your dreams and getting by just enough so that you can do it comfortably.

 The good news is that freelance travel photography jobs are one of the best ways to become location independent.
 And despite what you might think, they aren’t so hard to find.